Economic history of Argentina: Economic crisis (1998–2002)

-In December 2001, a series of deposit runs began to have a severe impact on the health of the banking system, leading the Argentine authorities to impose a partial deposit freeze.
+In December 2001, a series of deposit runs began to destabilize the banking system, leading the Argentine authorities to impose a partial withdrawal freeze.
 With Argentina no longer in compliance with the conditions of the expanded IMF-supported program, the IMF decided to suspend disbursements.
-At the end of December, in a climate of severe political and social unrest, the country partially defaulted on its international obligations; in January 2002, it formally abandoned the convertibility regime.
+At the end of December, in a climate of severe political and social unrest, the country partially defaulted on its international obligations; in January 2002, it formally abandoned the currency convertibility regime.

 The ensuing economic and political crisis was arguably the worst since the country's independence.
 By the end of 2002, the economy had contracted by 20% since 1998.
 Over the course of two years, output fell by more than 15%, the Argentine peso lost three-quarters of its value, and registered unemployment exceeded 25%.
-Income poverty in Argentina grew from an already high 35.4% in October 2001 to a peak of 54.3% in October 2002.
+Income poverty in Argentina grew from 16.8% in October 1993, to an already high 25.9% in October 1998 (at the beginning of the recession), to 35.4% in October 2001, to a peak of 54.3% in October 2002.

 Critics of the policy of economic liberalization pursued during the Menem Presidency argued that Argentina's economic woes were caused by neoliberalism, which had been actively promoted by the U.S. government and the IMF under the Washington Consensus.
 Others have stressed that the main shortcoming of economic policy-making during the 1990s was that economic reform was not pursued with enough determination.
 A 2004 report by the IMF's Independent Evaluation Office criticized the IMF's conduct prior to Argentina's economic collapse of 2001, saying the IMF had supported the country's fixed exchange rate for too long, and was too lenient towards fiscal deficits.

-Return to growth (2003–2015)
+Kirchnerism and relative growth (2003–2015)

-In January 2002 Eduardo Duhalde was appointed president, becoming Argentina's fifth president in two weeks.
-Roberto Lavagna, who became Minister of the Economy in April 2002, was credited for the ensuing recovery of the economy, having stabilized prices and the exchange rate in a moment when Argentina was at risk of hyperinflation.
-Since the default in 2001, growth has resumed, with the Argentine economy growing by over 6% a year for seven of the eight years to 2011.
-This was achieved in part because of a commodity price boom, and also because the government managed to keep the value of the currency low, boosting industrial exports.
+In January 2002 Eduardo Duhalde was appointed president, the fifth in two weeks.
+Roberto Lavagna, who became Minister of the Economy in April 2002, was credited for the ensuing recovery, having stabilized prices and the exchange rate to head off hyperinflation.
+After the default in 2001, growth reached over 6% a year for seven of the eight years to 2011.
+This was in part due to a commodity price boom, and also because the government managed to keep the value of the currency low, boosting industrial exports.